jarun/buku/README.md

 - The same URL cannot be added twice.
 You can update tags and re-fetch title data.
 You can also delete it and insert at the same index.
 - You can either add or update or delete record(s) in one instance.
 A combination of these operations is not supported in a single run.
 - Search works in mysterious ways:
-  - Substrings match (`match` matches `rematched`) for URL, tags and title data.
+  - Substrings match (`match` matches `rematched`) for URL, tags and title.
-  - All the keywords are treated together as a `single` tag in the same order.
+  - All the keywords are treated together as a `single` tag in the `same order`.
 Bookmarks with partial or complete tag matches are shown in results.
-  - The same keywords are treated `separately` as unique tokens.
-Hence, entries with matching URL or title data are also shown in the results.
-Order is irrelevant in this case.
+  - `-s` : match any of the keywords in URL or title.
+Order is irrelevant.
+  - `-S` : match all the keywords in URL or title.
+Order is irrelevant.
   - Search results are indexed serially.
-The index is different from actual database index of a bookmark record.
-Use `-P` option to get DB index.
+This index is different from actual database index of a bookmark reord which is shown within `()` after the URL.

 <b>Cmdline help:</b>